 Students will be provided with a framework for engaging the community, and learn principles and strategies for community involvement and development.
 Students will also acquire skills for grant writing and community networking.
-Course also offered through Moody Bible Institute Distance Learning (BA/BMus/BSMAT students must obtain prior approval from program head).
+Course also offered through Moody Bible Institute Distance Learning.